-Landscape proposals must form an integral part of any development design, with particular trees and hedgerows retained unless, following surveys, their value is deemed low in accordance with established practice.
+Landscape proposals must form an integral part of any development design, with trees and hedgerows retained unless, following surveys, their value is deemed of category of 'C' or below low in accordance with established practice.
 Features that encourage flora, fauna, habitat and wildlife will be supported.
 All landscape schemes, where possible, should be planted prior to first occupation.

-All new development must maximise opportunities to enhance the existing local green infrastructure and, where possible, create network links to encourage the use of existing footpath and cycleway links to the wider parish and countryside.
+All new development must maximise opportunities to enhance the existing local green infrastructure and, where possible, create network links to encourage the use of existing footpath and cycleway links to the wider parish and countryside provided proposals would not result in adverse impact on the integrity of the European sites..

-6.223.
+6.248.
 Contributes and supports Blakeney Neighbourhood Plan Objectives 1 and 5.
 Core Strategy Spatial Planning Aims 3 and 6.

-6.224.
+6.249.
 Dark Night Skies

-- 6.225.
-Ambition: Preserve Dark Night Skies seeking to maintain the 'dark skies' that characterise Blakeney through the implementation of good design principles in the planning process. - 6.226.
-The North Norfolk coast, an Area of Outstanding Natural Beauty, boasts some of the darkest skies in the country.
-People are attracted to North Norfolk for its peacefulness and the darkness plays a key part in creating this tranquillity. - 6.227.
+- 6.250.
+Ambition: Preserve Dark Night Skies seeking to maintain the 'dark skies' that characterise Blakeney through the implementation of good design principles in the planning process. - 6.251.
+The North Norfolk coast, an Area of Outstanding Natural Beauty, boasts some of the darkest skies in the country, which is a defining feature of one of the identified special qualities of this Area of Outstanding Natural Beauty, namely a sense of remoteness, tranquillity and wildness. - 6.252.
 The absence of lighting on the rural roads and lanes contributes to this, as does the low level of street lighting.
 This is particularly the case in our village.
-The risk of increasing light pollution is an issue that threatens the tranquility and charm of Blakeney. - 6.228.
-Proposals for external lighting in prominent locations likely to be visible from the surrounding landscape and viewpoints will not be supported.
-Any proposals in Blakeney should preserve the presently largely unlit night-time environment. - Example of light pollution - 6.229.
-Lighting should only be required where it is needed to enhance safety and security on public highways and footways.
-Ornamental lighting should not be allowed.
-As a general principle, the light source itself should not be visible.
+The risk of increasing light pollution is an issue that threatens the tranquillity and charm of Blakeney.
+Lighting schemes can also be costly and difficult to change, so getting the design right and setting appropriate conditions at the planning stage is important.